davgra04/hockey/README.md

 ![hockey screenshot 3](https://raw.githubusercontent.com/davgra04/hockey/addingcollision/screenshot3.png)

 It currently supports 4 players with basic collision with each other and icy/slippery physics.
-A frame counter and controller input information is overlayed at the top.
+A frame counter and controller input information are overlayed at the top.